 For products that are in stock, DiaCarta will arrange shipment in 1-3 days.
 For products that are on backorder, DiaCarta will arrange shipment in 3-5 weeks.

-Intended Use: QClamp® NRAS Mutation Detection Test is CE/IVD-certified.
+Intended Use: QClamp® NRAS Mutation Detection Test is CE marked.
 Outside

 Shipping Condition: QClamp® NRAS Mutation Detection Test will be shipped with dry ice.
 For domestic shipment, DiaCarta provides overnight delivery through FedEx Domestic Overnight Shipping Service.
 For international shipment, DiaCarta provides 3-7 days in transit through FedEx International Priority Shipping Service.
 Please contact DiaCarta if you prefer to use your own shipping carrier.